 They are currently worth billions of dollars as well as Uber, earning Tim a nice slice of the pie since Ferriss exited his position in Shopify at an unspecified date at a nice profit.

 His position as an advisor to this company further legitimises his position as an expert marketer on the world stage as well.

 Tim was early to Zuck party as well.

-He, along with friend Kevin Rose made a co investment on the secondary round which is that is reported to be in the 7 figures.
+He, along with friend Kevin Rose made a co-investment on the secondary round which is reported to be in the 7 figures.